symbol/symbol-docs/source/guides/namespace/registering-a-subnamespace.rst

 What's next?
 ************

-When the transaction is confirmed, link a namespace with a :doc:`mosaic <../namespace/link-a-namespace-to-a-mosaic>` or :doc:`address <../namespace/link-a-namespace-to-an-address>`.
+When the transaction is confirmed, link the subnamespace with a :doc:`mosaic <../namespace/link-a-namespace-to-a-mosaic>` or :doc:`address <../namespace/link-a-namespace-to-an-address>`.